Eli Lilly Joins Tech Players In The $1T Market Capitalization Club

 Eli Lilly & Co.
 (LLY) hit a market capitalization of $1 trillion on Friday after its shares rose as much as 1.7% on optimism surrounding the company’s GLP-1 category of drugs.

-The company’s GLP-1 drugs, Zepbound and Mounjaro, have driven investor appetite and pushed its share price by about 40% this year.
-In the three months through the end of September, the company reported combined Zepbound, Mounjaro revenue of about $10 billion.
+The company’s GLP-1 drugs, Zepbound, used for weight loss, and Mounjaro, approved for diabetes treatment, have driven investor appetite and pushed its share price by about 40% this year.
+In the three months through the end of September, the company reported combined Zepbound and Mounjaro revenue of about $10.1 billion.
+While Mounjaro revenue increased 109% to $6.52 billion in the quarter, Zepbound revenue increased 185% to $3.59 billion.

 Share